I always thought I’d be poor, but I’m not exactly sure why.

 - I received scholarships, and my parents were able to help pay for my college tuition, and therefore, I don’t have any student loans.

-- My family was able to serve as my financial safety net when I first started my career (allowing me to be on their health insurance until 26, to stay on the family cell phone plan, helping pay for medical expenses when I couldn’t pay for it myself, etc.)
+- My family was able to serve as my financial safety net when I first started my career (allowing me to be on their health insurance until 26, to stay on the family cell phone plan, helping pay for medical expenses when I couldn’t pay for it myself, etc.).
+This allowed me to start building wealth early.

 I consider all of these immense privileges that have contributed to the financial position I am in today.
 These are privileges because they have been afforded to me and my family, not wholly because of our own merits, but because of our demographic characteristics (white, American, middle-class, etc.).
 These same privileges have not been afforded to many people of color, people who grew up in a developing or underdeveloped country, and/or people who grew up experiencing either urban or rural poverty.